Editorial Policies

 Plagiarism Checker

-Each manuscript published undergoes a plagiarism checking process at least twice with Plagiarism Checker X-Pro software.
+Each manuscript published undergoes a plagiarism checking process at least twice with Turnitin software.
 The first checking process occurs during the submission stage, after the Author(s) submit their article but before it is sent to reviewers.
 The second checking process takes place during the copyediting stage, after the article is declared accepted for publication.

 The text will be processed to send to peer-reviewers after plagiarism scans show results at most 20%.
 If the results are between 20% and 23%, then the Author(s) will be asked to paraphrase the sentences in the article.
 However, if the results exceed 23%, then the article will be declined.